Century Storage: A Visual Brand Direction Project

 Before strategizing on visual direction, we sent over a creative questionnaire for our client to complete.
 The answers to the questions posed within this form would provide our team with valuable information about the client’s expectations for the project, competition, existing brand, and more.

-Based on the information obtained from our client, our brand designers met to determine a direction for the project.
+Based on the information obtained from our client, our brand designers met to determine the direction for the project.

 For this project, in particular, it’s important to reiterate that this was not a new business in need of a new brand.
 Additionally, the project was not a rebrand.
-Instead, it was the development of a consistent and cohesive visual identity.
-And one that could seamlessly integrate with, yet upgrade, the existing company look and feel.
+Instead, it was the development of a consistent and cohesive visual brand direction.
+This identity would seamlessly integrate with, yet upgrade, the existing company look and feel.

 The first visual direction we created included a color palette that was closest to what was existing.
 Additionally, the style of the selected fonts closely resembled fonts in the existing Century Storage logo design.